 These may seem less important, but they can have a big impact on how you come across in the interview:

-Balance your eye contact: Yes, you need to make eye contact with your interviewer, but like the handshake, this can be complicated.
+Balance and maintain eye contact: Yes, you need to make eye contact with your interviewer, but like the handshake, this can be complicated.
 Too much eye contact can make you look creepy, while no eye contact makes you look disinterested.

 Body language expert Dr. Lillian Glass has a good solution: “A more effective way to ensure you look interested and engaged is to look at different parts of someone's face every two seconds, rotating from eyes to nose, to lips, so you're never just drilling into the interviewer's eyes.”
 She calls this “direct face contact.”